 Dr. Mohamed A. El-Erian, one of the world’s most influential economic thinkers and the New York Times and Wall Street Journal bestselling author of When Markets Collide, has written a roadmap to what lies ahead and the decisions we must make now to stave off the next global economic and financial crisis.
 Our current economic path is coming to an end.
 The signposts are all around us: sluggish growth, rising inequality, stubbornly high pockets of unemployment, and jittery financial markets, to name a few.
 Soon we will reach a fork in the road: One path leads to renewed growth, prosperity, and financial stability, the other to recession and market disorder.

 Mohamed A. El-Erian is the President of Queens’ College, the University of Cambridge.
 Since 2014, he has served as Chief Economic Advisor at Allianz, the corporate parent of PIMCO where he formerly served as chief executive and co-chief investment officer.
-He is Chair of Gramercy Fund Management, a columnist for Bloomberg View, a contributing editor at the Financial Times and serves on several advisory committees and boards.
+He is Chair of Gramercy Fund Management, a columnist for Bloomberg View, and a contributing editor at the Financial Times, He serves on two corporate boards and several advisory committees and non-profit boards.

 Dr. El-Erian served as Chair of President Obama’s Global Development Council from December 2012 to January 2017.
 He has published widely on international economic and finance topics.
 His 2008 book, “When Markets Collide,” was a New York Times and Wall Street Journal bestseller, won the Financial Times/Goldman Sachs Business Book of the Year and was named a book of the year by The Economist and one of the best business books of all time by the Independent (UK).
 He was named to Foreign Policy’s list of “Top 100 Global Thinkers” for four years in a row.
 Since 2014, he has been serving on the jury for the Financial Times/McKenzie Book of the Year award.
 His latest book, published in January 2016, “The Only Game in Town: Central Banks, Instability and Avoiding the Next Collapse,” is a New York Times bestseller.